FREE SHIPPING ON ALL US ORDERS

 5. Moisturize: Lock in hydration with a lightweight, non-comedogenic moisturizer.

-6. SPF (AM Routine): Always finish your morning routine with a broad-spectrum sunscreen to protect healing skin and prevent hyperpigmentation.
+6. SPF (AM Routine): Always finish your morning routine with sunscreen.

 Our Top Picks for Acne-Safe Serums

-• Salicylic Acid Serums – Great for those dealing with frequent blackheads or breakouts, as they deeply clean pores.
+Salicylic Acid Serums – Ideal for frequent blackheads or clogged pores.

 When introducing a new serum, patch test first and start with a few times per week to see how your skin responds.

-The best serum for acne-prone skin depends on your individual concerns—whether that’s reducing active breakouts, fading dark spots, or restoring hydration.
-By focusing on lightweight, non-comedogenic formulas with targeted actives, you can create a skincare routine that supports clear, healthy skin without causing new breakouts.
+The best serum for acne-prone skin depends on your individual concerns—whether that’s reducing active breakouts, fading dark spots, strengthening your barrier, or restoring hydration.
+By focusing on lightweight, non-comedogenic formulas with targeted actives, you can create a skincare routine that supports clear, healthy skin without triggering new breakouts.

 And remember: consistency is key.
-With the right serum (or a combination of two), you can tackle acne from multiple angles and keep your skin balanced, calm, and glowing.
+With the right serum (or a combination of two), you can tackle acne from multiple angles and keep your skin balanced, calm, and glowing over time.

 Search